NathaliaBatalha/CapstoneProject_NathaliaDaniela/README.md

 The Keras functional API was used to build the model, because it is more flexible than the keras.Sequential API.
 The main reason is the flexibility of using multiple inputs on the model.

 Categorical variables need to be selected, quantified, states dimensions of its tensors and apply Embedding layer.
+Tensors are then concatenated and a list of arrays for categorical and numerical data is provided as input.

+- Different variables and model structures were tested.
+- Fair results were obtained considering the following categorical variables: